 - The council has a Capital Strategy that has a long-term outlook on future capital investment (up to 2027-28).
-This document is underpinned by a suite of Asset Management Plans which are aligned with the council's objectives and focus on creating an efficient, fit-for-purpose and sustainable core estate that delivers best value in terms of investment, running costs and environmental impact. - The Council Plan 2017-22 and Community Plan 2017-27 have clearly defined economic, social and environmental outcomes to be delivered during the period. - Annual Resource Plans which deliver the objectives of the Council Plan were reviewed and updated.
-These plans outline the outcomes and actions to be achieved within the year and reference linkages with other key strategic plans of the council and partnership plans. - The Sustainable Development and Climate Change Strategy 2017-22 which sets out the council's strategic outcomes in terms of the council, environment and communities for sustainable development and climate change during the period was developed using the principles of the United Nation's Sustainable Development Goals. - A new Sustainable Procurement Policy has been developed to ensure that sustainability principles are embedded in procurement processes and in recognition that our suppliers are important partners in the council's aim to become more sustainable. - Strategic Environmental Assessments (SEAs) were completed for all relevant council led policies, plans and strategies developed during 2018-19 and the council was recognised for good practice in a national SEA research publication.
+This document is underpinned by a suite of Asset Management Plans which are aligned with the council's objectives and focus on creating an efficient, fit-forpurpose and sustainable core estate that delivers best value in terms of investment, running costs and environmental impact. - The Council Plan 2017-22 and Community Plan 2017-27 have clearly defined economic, social and environmental outcomes to be delivered during the period. - Annual Resource Plans which deliver the objectives of the Council Plan were reviewed and updated.
+These plans outline the outcomes and actions to be achieved within the year and reference linkages with other key strategic plans of the council and partnership plans. - The Sustainable Development and Climate Change Strategy 2017-22 which sets out the council's strategic outcomes in terms of the council, environment and communities for sustainable development and climate change during the period was developed using the principles of the United Nation's Sustainable Development Goals. - A new Climate Change and Sustainability Committee was introduced to oversee the delivery of the Climate Change and Sustainable Development Strategy and the council's transition to net-zero greenhouse gas emissions. - Sustainability principles are embedded in procurement processes and in recognition of the importance of our suppliers in achieving the council's aim to become more sustainable.

-- A summary of the findings resulting from Equality Impact Assessments of the council's key decisions on service users, communities and businesses have been published on the council's website. - Strategic decisions of the council have been subject to a Fairer Scotland Impact Assessment which considers how inequalities of outcome can be reduced.
+- Strategic Environmental Assessments (SEAs) were completed for all relevant council led policies, plans and strategies developed during 2019-20 and the council was recognised for good practice in a national SEA research publication. - The proposed South Lanarkshire Local Development Plan 2 is currently undergoing examination by a Reporter appointed by Scottish Ministers.
+The spatial strategy of the plan is to encourage sustainable economic growth and regeneration, a move towards a low carbon economy, protect the natural and historic environment and mitigate against the impacts of climate change. - A summary of the findings resulting from Equality Impact Assessments of the council's key decisions on service users, communities and businesses have been published on the council's website. - Strategic decisions of the council have been subject to a Fairer Scotland Impact Assessment which considers how inequalities of outcome can be reduced.